AppOmni-Labs/ao-rule-manager-cli/README.md

   -u: Update custom rule
   -g: Get rule by ID
   -t: Create template for new rule
+  -s: Sync all rules from tenant into folders"
   -i <id>: ID to fetch a rule or create a template based on this ID -f <filepath>: Path to JSON file (only required for Rule Creation and Updates)